VicenteYago/adult-classification/README.md

 # Deploying model

-In a bash terminal inside the proyect folder
+In a bash terminal inside the proyect folder, the following command will [compile and run](https://stackoverflow.com/questions/45141402/build-and-run-dockerfile-with-one-command) the docker image hosting the REST API server, listening for new examples queries to infer:
 ```{bash}
 cd production
 docker run -it $(docker build -q .)